lbussy/keg-cop/docs/pcbassembly/index.rst

 - Resistors - These are the shortest mounted components.
 Soldering the resistors to the board first is the least challenging.
 They are also some of the most heat-tolerant parts, so these grant you some experience to get you going.
 - Capacitors - The next tallest components, these should go on next.
 They are also relatively tolerant of heat, so you can continue to refine your skills.
 Be sure to get them as close to the board as possible since having them stick up changes their intended impact on the circuit.
-- DS18B20 Sensor - Now that you are sure of your skills, these sensors should be soldered on next.
+- DS18B20 Sensor - Now that you are sure of your skills, these sensors should be soldered next.
 Be careful not to overheat the devices, but they are not too sensitive.
 - Pin headers and terminal blocks - These components are not vulnerable to the heat at all except for the plastic.
 - RJ45 Jacks - These are the tallest items, and you should solder them on last.

 When you solder the sensor board, you have a choice.
-I designed it to orient the openings of the 3-pin terminal block pointing *in* to route the cables together out one end of a case.
+I designed it to orient the 3-pin terminal block's openings pointing *in* to route the cables together out one end of a case.
 You may reverse them if you prefer.

 Once you have finished soldering the shield, make sure to clean off the flux.
 You can use cheap vodka or Everclear, or a commercially available flux solvent.